Heide

 But it appears to be endowed with power at this time where it will rot away for sure.

 Descriptions for the Old Knights’ equipment do note that they contain power despite their imminently deteriorating state.
 This is strange for weapons and armor without any elemental resistances or enchantments.
 What power have they been endowed with?
 Perhaps magic related to golemcraft has kept their metal bodies animated despite their crumbling forms?
 And although their massive size can be chalked up to artistic license, it can just as easily be faulted on artificial construction.
 And if there is an actual person within the armor, why do they neither bleed when struck nor suffer from poison and bleeding?
 Susceptibility to these status effects may not disqualify one from being artificial, but they do disqualify one from being your average organic life.
 They are probably another product of Heide’s church, acting in a similar capacity to the Old Dragonslayer.
-The Dark Souls II Collector’s Edition Strategy Guide even supposes that they too are just another trial for prospective Blue Sentinels, hence why they carry the same Cracked Blue Eye Orbs that the knights use — it is all part of one big system.
+The Dark Souls II Collector’s Edition Guide even supposes that they too are just another trial for prospective Blue Sentinels, hence why they carry the same Cracked Blue Eye Orbs that the knights use — it is all part of one big system.

 The cathedral is but one part of this system, the Heide Knights also guarding the path to the area’s eponymous Fire Tower.
 This landmark is identified as a lighthouse in the Design Works, but this may be due to the designer illustrating concepts for the sea-sunk ruin.
-From what we can observe, it seems to have served primarily as an arena.
+From what we can observe, it served primarily as an arena.
 Entering the tower brings us to a small ring, with levers along the way to it widening the space by raising additional sections.
-These devices serve no purpose in a lighthouse but do function well for a ring-out arena, as proven by the boss faced there.
+These devices serve no purpose in a lighthouse but do function well for a ring-out arena, as proven by the boss faced in it.
 In other words, the tower probably served as another trial ground, the flames visible from every other part of the city beckoning warriors to prove their strength as devout defenders of fire.
 Perhaps prospective knights of blue had to prove their mettle there before moving onto the church, weeding out the generally weak before testing individual strength against the Dark.

 However, this would mean that the original Ornstein was dead or absent during the events of DS1, the latter of which is more likely.
 It had always been odd that Frampt seemed to have a negative perception of Ornstein when exchanging his items for souls in DS1.
 Some might fault the world serpent’s affinity for dragons, but this didn’t affect his opinion of Gwyn, Gough, or anyone else who had participated in the dragon hunts.
 Artorias had failed to stop the Abyss in Oolacile, Smough was so disreputable that Gwyn ultimately rejected his candidacy to the Four Knights, and Seath betrayed Anor Londo in his madness.
 All of these figures had somehow failed to meet the expectations of the divine government, earning Frampt’s disfavor as Gwyn’s close friend.
 But Ornstein, a knight characterized by his honor and faith?
 What did he do?
 Surely Frampt wasn’t put off by a knight faithfully guarding Gwynevere alongside the despicable executioner per his orders.
 He can hardly be blamed for fulfilling his knightly duties.